dubtcs/ostephw/17/ans.md

 7. What kind of specific requests can you make to generate a highlyfragmented free space?
 Use the -A flag to create fragmented free lists, and see how different policies and options change the organization of the free list.

-Sizesort first fit and 50/50 alloc/dealloc with variable size memory requests.
+Size sort first fit and 50/50 alloc/dealloc with variable size memory requests.